 The initial public offering price per share of our common shares is substantially higher than our net tangible book value per common share immediately after the offering.
 As a result, you may pay a price per share that substantially exceeds the tangible book value of our assets after subtracting our liabilities.
-At an offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, you may incur immediate and substantial dilution in the amount of \$ per share.
+At an offering price of

+\$19.50 per share, you may incur immediate and substantial dilution in the amount of \$14.37 per share.
 You will experience additional dilution upon the exercise of currently outstanding options to purchase our common shares as well as if any options or warrants are granted in the future, and the issuance and vesting of restricted stock or other equity awards under our existing or future stock incentive plans.